Community Engagement

 CPC's Mergitu Argo, Mario Teulilo, and Kieryn High with Before The Badge recruits at the LGBTQIA+ Advisory Council.

-CPC's Executive Director Eci Ameh, Commissioner Joseph Seia, and Mario Teulilo with community members at Oceania Northwest Opening Blessing.
+CPC's Executive Director Eci Ameh, Commissioner Joseph Seia, and Mario Teulilo with community members at the Oceania Northwest Opening Blessing.

 CPC staff with community members at the Indigenous Advisory Board hosted at Daybreak Star Indian Cultural Center